 Lab points: pre-lab and post-lab worksheets for each exercise will be turned in to your teaching assistant for stamping and grading at the START of lab.
 Use a three-ring notebook or folder to keep lab papers organized.
-At the end of the quarter, you will turn in your lab notebook, comprising all lab assignments, assembled neatly and in order.
-The lab notebook itself is worth 10 points.
+There will also be weekly lab quizzes, worth 1 or 2 pts.
+These quizes will be given at the start of lab.
+If you are late to lab, you will receive a 0 for the lab quiz that week.